taw00/manuscript-css/README.md

 Then use your favorite PDF viewer or browser to view the file.

-### If from the HTML view from the browser
+### If reviewing the HTML from a browser

 `Print` (CTRL-P) > `Save to PDF`

 Then use your favorite PDF viewer or browser to view the file.

+> _Note1: **Chrome-based browsers manage the fonts better for export to PDF.** So, I recommend using one of them for review and then export to PDF.
+This is one of the few times I recommend Chrome over Firefox._

-_Note, Pandoc can produce a PDF, but its renderings are not accurate.
-Joplin and your web browser do a better job._
+> _Note2, Though Pandoc can produce a PDF, its renderings are not accurate.
+> Joplin and your web browser do a far better job._

 That's it!
+Congrats!

 ---
+---

+## Other things

-## Todd is a Joplin shill!
+### Todd is a Joplin shill!

 Nope.
 It's just the best option for this kind of work.
 IMHO.